nblstrue/PingPong-with-Raylib/README.md

 - Changing musics depending on the score (no way ?!)
 - Changing backgrounds depending on the score
+- Starting window showing you how to control the platform

 # Updates for the Version 1.5